-Make no mistake: Every dollar counts when it comes to paying off your mortgage.
-The quicker you can pay off your loan, the more you will save in interest.
-A painless way to make your mortgage disappear faster is to round up your mortgage payments.
-So if your accelerated bi-weekly mortgage payments are $543, consider rounding up to $600 instead.
-The extra $57 will do wonders for your mortgage and chances are you will barely notice a difference in your monthly budget.
+Another useful way of making your mortgage disappear faster is to round up your mortgage payments.
+Here’s an example: if your accelerated bi-weekly mortgage payments are $543, consider rounding them up to $600.
+The extra $57 will do wonders for your mortgage payment scheme and you may not even notice a difference in your monthly budget.

 Most banks will allow you to make an extra mortgage payment each year, which is applied directly to the principal.
 Taking advantage of this by making a lump sum payment — even if it’s as small as $50 a year — is a great way to chip away at your mortgage.

-Example: An annual lump sum payment of $250 on a $400,000 mortgage at 3.50 percent over 25 years, combined with a bi-weekly payment frequency will decrease your mortgage amortization by over 3.5 years.
+Here’s an example: An annual lump sum payment of $300 on a $400,000 mortgage at 3.6 percent over 30 years will decrease your mortgage amortization by up to 4 years.

-Example: Let’s say that interest rates have dropped since you took out your mortgage a few years ago, but you are in the middle of a five-year fixed term with your bank.
-By understanding what the penalties are for breaking your mortgage, and reapplying for a lower interest rate, you could potentially save thousands of dollars over the long run.
+Tak this example: let’s say that interest rates have dropped since you took out your mortgage a few years ago, but you are in the middle of a five-year fixed term plan with your bank.
+By understanding what the penalties are for breaking your mortgage, and reapplying for a lower interest rate, you could potentially save thousands of dollars over the long term.

-While paying down your mortgage early will mean less interest paid over the lifetime of the loan, and a shorter amortization schedule, it’s not always the best decision for every homeowner.
-For example, if you have high-interest debt on a credit card, no emergency fund savings, or haven’t started saving for retirement yet, the interest you would save on your mortgage will not be as beneficial to you as dealing with other financial issues.
+Having said that, although paying down your mortgage quickly means smaller interest payments in the long term, it’s not always the best decision for every homeowner.
+If you have high-interest debt on a credit card, no emergency fund savings, or haven’t started saving for retirement yet, the interest you would save on your mortgage will not be as beneficial to you as confronting those other, more pressing financial challenges.

-Armed with information and commitment, these tips will help you pay off your mortgage faster.
-The freedom that being completely debt-free brings is a dream for many Canadians, so take the time to do some calculations and figure out what options are right for you.
+But armed with this information, you’ll be able to get that financial mortgage weight off your back in no time.
+The huge sense of freedom that an entirely debt-free brings is liberating, so take the time to do some calculations and figure out what options are right for you.